newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-program-residential-new-construction.md

   construction buildings.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Residential New Construction (RNC) Program is designed to increase the energy efficiency and environmental performance of residential new construction buildings (single and multifamily) in New Jersey by offering technical support and incentives to builders that comply with these standards.
+  The Residential New Construction (RNC) Program is designed to increase the energy efficiency and environmental performance of residential new construction buildings in New Jersey by offering you technical support and incentives if you are a builder complying with these standards.

 callToActionLink: https://www.NJCleanEnergy.com/RNC
 callToActionText: Learn more
 fundingType: grant